kovidgoyal/kovidgoyal.github.io/kitty/_sources/keyboard-protocol.rst.txt

 protocol to make keyboard handling simpler and more robust in your application, without too many changes, do the following:

 #.
-Emit the escape code ``CSI > 1 u`` at application startup or when entering
+Emit the escape code ``CSI > 1 u`` at application startup if using the main
-   alternate screen mode
+   screen or when entering alternate screen mode, if using the alternate screen.
 #.
 All key events will now be sent in only a few forms to your application,
    that are easy to parse unambiguously.
 #.
-Emit the escape sequence ``CSI < u`` at application exit or just before
+Emit the escape sequence ``CSI < u`` at application exit if using the main
-   leaving alternate screen mode to restore the previously used keyboard mode.
+   screen or just before leaving alternate screen mode if using the alternate screen, to restore the previously used keyboard mode.

 Key events will all be delivered to your application either as plain UTF-8 text, or using the following escape codes, for those keys that do not produce